Official US Government Icon

 Supplemental planning activities under eligible activity (A) support or enhance an Action Plan.
 The final deliverable for supplemental planning is a written product that connects to, and enhances, an Action Plan and is publicly available.
 Similarly, Demonstration activities under eligible activity (A) inform an Action Plan by testing proposed project and strategy approaches to determine their potential benefits and future scope.
 Demonstration activities must measure potential benefits through data collection and evaluation and inform an Action Plan’s list of selected projects and strategies and their future implementation.
 The final deliverable for Demonstration activities is an updated Action Plan that contains an assessment of demonstration projects and their impact on safety.

 Planning, design, and development activities for projects and strategies identified in an Action Plan (B) support project-level design or implementation and are not focused on improving an Action Plan or informing an Action Plan’s list of priority projects and strategies.
 A project-level environmental review or the construction design of a project are two such examples.
 Planning, design, and development activities for projects and strategies identified in an Action Plan (B) can only be funded through an Implementation Grant.
+Project or strategy-level planning, design, and development activities must be directly connected to the completion of projects and strategies funded through an Implementation Grant.

 For Implementation Grants, if we want funding for design and pre-construction planning of infrastructure safety projects, do those costs belong under budget item (C) carrying out projects and strategies or (B) planning, design, and development activities for projects and strategies?